 - Start a campaign to raise money for our reforestation program

-- Plant a tree in your garden, a friends garden or join a reforestation or tree planting effort in your area
+- Plant a tree in your garden, a friend’s garden or join a reforestation or tree planting effort in your area

-As much as reforesting an area is changing the environment and can be seen by environmentalists as bad for the current life there, we believe that we should be reforesting agriculture land to offset carbon and create a habitat for life that once lived in the forest.
-Each year we will continue to plant a mix of native long-lived trees, faster-growing pioneer trees and trees that will be thinned out as the forest matures to provide sustainable timber and firewood for us and the local community. the forest should also supply food and shelter to both animals and foraging for humans.
+As much as reforesting an area is changing the environment and can be seen by environmentalists as bad for the current life there, we believe that we should be reforesting agricultural land to offset carbon and create a habitat for life that once lived in the forest.
+Each year we will continue to plant a mix of native long-lived trees, faster-growing pioneer trees and trees that will be thinned out as the forest matures to provide sustainable timber and firewood for us and the local community.
+The forest should also supply food and shelter to animals and provide foraging for humans.

 Blog Posts on our Reforestation efforts so far

 Gift a tree to your loved ones!
 A birthday, Father’s day, Christmas present or whatever occasion you like.
 We will do a personalised video of the tree planting for you to share.

 Eucalyptus trees are bad for the environment and a fire hazard in Portugal.
 We have killed many areas of Eucalyptus on our farm and we would like to share with you how we kill eucalyptus trees.

 In November 2020 we planted our first 13 trees in our new agroforestry system.
 We have prepared this field over the last year with swales, fencing, cover crops and a pond and now they have 13 cool new trees!
 This field will have a forest planted that will offset carbon, create habitat for wildlife and […]

 This year we have had a bit of rain in September so we started our tree planting early.
 On top of that we further planted into the layers of our silvopasture plantation.
 Thank you to our Permaculture interns for buying trees and planting them.
 We planted cherries, nectarines and almonds into space that we had […]